-Tanzeela Abdul Fattah, Aamer Saeed, Zaman Ashraf, Qamar Abbas, Pervaiz Ali Channar, Fayaz Ali Larik and Mubashir Hassan Pages 1 - 15 ( 15 )
+Tanzeela A. Fattah, Aamer Saeed*, Zaman Ashraf*, Qamar Abbas, Pervaiz A. Channar, Fayaz A. Larik and Mubashir Hassan Pages 229 - 243 ( 15 )

-Results: it was found that compounds 5i and 5j showed excellent activity with IC50 values 0.0065, and 0.0293 µM respectively.
-Compound 5i bearing 4-methyl substituted phenyl ring play vital role in enzyme inhibitory activity.
+Results: It was found that compounds 5i and 5j showed excellent activity with IC50 values 0.0065 and 0.0293, µM respectively.
+Compound 5i bearing 4-methyl substituted phenyl ring plays a vital role in enzyme inhibitory activity.
 The kinetic mechanism analyzed by Lineweavere-Burk plots revealed that compound 5i inhibits the enzyme non-competitively.
-The Michaelis-Menten constant Km and inhibition constants Ki calculated from Lineweavere-Burk plots for compound 5i are 4.155mM and 0.00032µM respectively.
+The Michaelis-Menten constant Km and inhibition constants Ki calculated from Lineweavere-Burk plots for compound 5i are 4.155mM and 0.00032µM, respectively.
 The antioxidant activity results displayed that compound 5j showed excellent radical scavenging activity.
 The cytotoxic effects determined against brine shrimp assay showed that all of the synthesized compounds are non-toxic to shrimp larvae.
-Molecular docking studies were performed against target protein (PDBID 4H9M) and it was determined that most of the synthesized compounds exhibited good binding affinity with target protein.
-Molecular dynamic simulation (MDS) results revealed that compound 5i form stable complex with target protein showing little fluctuation.
+Molecular docking studies were performed against target protein (PDBID 4H9M) and it was determined that most of the synthesized compounds exhibited good binding affinity with the target protein.
+Molecular dynamics simulation (MDS) results revealed that compound 5i forms a stable complex with target protein showing little fluctuation.

 Conclusions: Based upon our investigations, it is proposed that 5i derivative may serve as a lead structure for devising more potent urease inhibitors.